daveio/sharecraft/README.md

 ## See also

-[TODO.md](TODO.md) - imminent plans and things I don't want to forget.
+[PLAN.md](PLAN.md) - imminent plans and things I don't want to forget.
+A .plan file by another name.

 ## Table of Contents